Arthur-Milchior/anki-import-anki1-files/README.md

 add-on allow to import them.

 ## Warning
-You should probably deactivate this add-on when you don't use it.
-It essentially install a copy of anki 2.0 which itself install a copy of anki 1.0; that's not things you want to use everyday.
+You should probably restart anki once you're done importing data.
+Importing .anki data essentially starts a copy of anki 2.0 which itself starts a copy of anki 1.0; that's not things you want to keep running and potentially interfering with your normal study.
 I can't guarantee there won't be any interference (especially in hooks)

 ## Internal
-In
-https://github.com/ankitects/anki/commit/1dce3eaaff649e2c1dbfd53bfe289cf42971045e#diff-c60e37732e601ec3d7f7e7146624b3a1
-, the code for importing anki was removed.
-I checked out this branch and essentially put all the relevant code (and probably a lot of irelevant code too) in this add-on.

-I thus of course had to import all code removed in the above-mentionned commit.
-In particular it contained `oldanki` which I believe to be anki 1's code.
-It contained anki2.0 importer for anki 1, and "upgrade" which transform Anki 1 into anki 2 format.

-I then realized that most of this code could actually not use todays collection; so I had to copy the old version of the collection file, and then media, models, decks... so that everything gets compatible.
-(To be precise, current collection uses a weakref; when a manager want to access it, it does not found it in the old collection, and raised an exception.
-Thus I had to copy all old managers.)
+The only new code is in `aqt/importing.py`, where I change the "onImport" function in order to deal with ".anki" file.
+If importing such a file is requested, it will import `anki/importing/__init__.py`, which itself will add all the required codebase.
+It essentially is a copy of the backend code and anki1 code, as it was before this feature was removed in all https://github.com/ankitects/anki/commit/1dce3eaaff649e2c1dbfd53bfe289cf42971045e#diff-c60e37732e601ec3d7f7e7146624b3a1 .

 ## Technical